atolab/uhlc-rs/README.md

 This library is an implementation of an [Hybrid Logical Clock (HLC)](https://cse.buffalo.edu/tech-reports/2014-04.pdf) associated to a unique identifier.
 Thus, it is able to generate timestamps that are unique across a distributed system, without the need of a centralized time source.

 ## Usage
-Note that this library requires the usage of [async-std](https://async.rs/).

 Add this to your `Cargo.toml`:

 ```toml